 As is often the case, the animals in nativity paintings are often the most realistic part of the scene.
 That is true for this work as well.

-Additionaly, in Jewish tradition, the ox is a clean animal, and the donkey is unclean, yet both are included at Christ birth.
-This was thought to signify the nation of Israel (the ox) and the gentiles (anyone not Jewish) coming together under their new master (Jesus).
+Additionally, in Jewish tradition, the ox is a clean animal, and the donkey is unclean, yet both are included at Christ birth.
+This was thought to signify the nation of Israel (the ox) and the Gentiles (anyone not Jewish) coming together under their new master (Jesus).

 Also note the colors.
 What set the artists of Siena apart was their use of color.
 The colors are sumptuous and intense.
 Often color is the first tip off that we are looking at a Sienese artist.
 You will note that the colors have a different intensity than the colors that Giotto was able to create.
 In a fresco, with the paint being absorbed by the wall it is not possible to attain the depth and richness that Duccio does.